luvit/lit/README.md

 ### Execution and Packaging

-Luvi apps can be run and created using the `LUVI_APP` and `LUVI_TARGET` environment variables, but lit provides easier interfaces to this and adds new functionality.
+Luvi apps can be run and created using the `luvi` tool directly, but lit provides easier interfaces to this and adds new functionality.

 #### `lit make path/to/app [target]`